-I used raw honey in this recipe but maple syrup would work well as a sweetener in this recipe, as would date paste if you’re not a fan of honey.
+I used raw honey in this recipe but maple syrup works equally well as a sweetener in this recipe, as does date paste if you’re not a fan of honey.

-For another gluten free dessert that is sure to please, try this gluten free berry crisp.
-It’s so easy to make and perfect served with or without a scoop of ice cream on top.
+For another nutritious holiday dessert that is sure to please, try this gluten free vegan gingerbread.
+It’s easy to make and perfect served with or without a swirl of whipped cream on top.

 Gluten Free Fruit Cake

 - 6 eggs

 - 1 teaspoon orange zest

 - 1/3 cup raisins